Improving convergence of volume penalised fluid-solid interactions: The volume-penalty method

 \end{definition}

-\begin{definition}[\emph{Drag error} $\Delta F$, Torque error $\Delta T$] The difference between the volume integral for the penalized drag $F$ (torque $T$) to the surface stress integral for the reference drag $F_0$ (reference torque $T_0$) on a true no slip boundary.
+\begin{definition}[{Drag error} $\Delta F$, Torque error $\Delta T$] The difference between the volume integral for the penalised drag $F$ (torque $T$) and the surface stress integral for the reference drag $F_0$ (reference torque $T_0$) on a true no slip boundary.